In this ever-changing world of digital, there’s always something new, and predictions of trends can seem out-of-date before they are even published.

 Thinking of using Facebook Live in your museum?

-These are just three examples of how museums are using Facebook Live to engage with their audiences in new and exciting ways.
+These are just four examples of how museums are using Facebook Live to engage with their audiences in new and exciting ways.

 Facebook Live offers museums a low cost, easy way to engage audiences with video streaming and I’d encourage you to try it.